What is Think College?

-You can learn more about our work by exploring our resource library and the rest of this website.
-We also conduct and extend our work through several specific projects, described below.
+We conduct and extend our work through several specific projects, described below.

 National Coordinating Center for Transition Postsecondary Programs for Students with Intellectual Disability (TPSID) (2010-2020)

 Funded by the Office of Postsecondary Education at the US Department of Education, Grant #P407B200001, FY2021-2025